 +----------+---------+ | UserName | Balance | +----------+---------+ | Sam | 1000.00 | | John | 1000.00 | | Sofi | 1000.00 | | Andrew | 1000.00 | +----------+---------+

-Query: Delete the Account of Sam and COMMIT the changes;
+Query: Delete your Account of Sam and COMMIT the changes;

 DELETE FROM Accounts WHERE UserName = ‘Sam’; COMMIT;